HL7/fhir-shorthand/input/pagecontent/reference.md

 * Alias statements stand alone, and cannot be mixed into rule sets of other items.
 * Aliases are global within a FSH project.

 In contrast with other names in FSH (for profiles, extensions, etc.), alias names can optionally begin with a dollar sign ($).
 If you define an alias with a leading $, you are protected against misspellings.
-For example, if you choose the alias name `$RaceAndEthnicityCDC` and accidentally type `$RaceEthnicityCDC`, implementations can easily detect there is no alias by that name.
-However, if the alias is `RaceAndEthnicityCDC` and the misspelling is `RaceEthnicityCDC`, implementations do not know an alias is intended, and will look through FHIR Core and all external implementation guides for anything with that name or id, or in some contexts, assume it is a new item, with unpredictable results.
+For example, if you choose the alias name $RaceAndEthnicityCDC and accidentally type $RaceEthnicityCDC, implementations can easily detect there is no alias by that name.
+However, if the alias is RaceAndEthnicityCDC and the misspelling is RaceEthnicityCDC, implementations do not know an alias is intended, and will look through FHIR Core and all external implementation guides for anything with that name or id, or in some contexts, assume it is a new item, with unpredictable results.

 **Examples:**